Coffee Drink

 - Place water in a jebena (clay coffee pot with long neck) and bring to a simmer over charcoal or stove.

-- Add ground coffee to the pot through the wide base or neck.
+- Add ground coffee through the neck of the jebena.
 Return to heat and simmer until foam rises in the neck.

 - Remove from heat and allow grounds to settle.
 In some regions a filter of horsehair or straw is inserted into the spout to catch grounds.